LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 </details>

 ## Remark
 The `Images` module is huge wrt. to its dependencies.
 Precompilation requires possibly quite some time.
-Ahead-of-time compilation is recommended.
+Ahead-of-time compilation is advisable.
 Or, just avoid such packages in HPC workflows alltogether.
-This is unfortunately a real pitfall in Julia.
+This is unfortunately a real pitfall in julia.